EdwinIngJ/HomeDjangoPi/README.md

 # HomeDjangoPi
-A home webserver powered by Django with numerous functionalities.
+A home webserver with numerous functionalities powered by Django.

 **`Documentation`** |
 ------------------- |